 Mix energetically until fully incorporated and return to low heat.
 Now you need to dry out the batter, so stir constantly for 1 minute as some of the water evaporates.
 The batter will begin pulling away from the sides of the saucepan.

 Stir in the beaten eggs in several additions, adding more only after the previous one has been fully incorporated.

 Stir briskly: the mixture must be perfectly smooth!

 Now stir in the mashed potatoes.
 Again, the mixture must be smooth.

 Heat a large pot with enough oil for deep-frying.

 When the oil is sufficiently hot, use 2 spoons to shape balls of the mixture to fry.

-Remove them as they are done and place on paper towel to drain.
+To complete the Fried Potato Croquettes Recipe, remove them as they are done and place them on a paper towel to drain.